victortavaresdev/victortavaresdev/README_en.md

 ## 👨‍💻 About Me

-🔹 Front-end Developer focusing on ReactJS</br>
+🔹 Front-end Developer focusing on ReactJS.</br>
-🔹 Systems Analysis and Development Student
+🔹 Systems Analysis and Development Student.
 🔹 Passionate about technology and continuous learning.